-However, one need to has a certain skill level to edit pictures in Snapseed but that doesn’t mean you can’t do it.
+However, one needs to have a certain skill level to edit pictures in Snapseed but that doesn’t mean you can’t do it.
 This article, although not an in-depth tutorial, is a beginner’s approach towards editing in Snapseed on mobile.
-Before proceeding, know that this tutorial was performed on Snapseed for Android and that same process can be replicated if you are an iOS user.
+Before proceeding, know that this tutorial was performed on Snapseed for Android, and that same process can be replicated if you are an iOS user.

 Select a Picture